 Prior to graduate school, I had the opportunity to work in several community, hospital and industrial pharmacy practice settings back home.
 My experiences as a health professional gave me great insight into the plight of my people with regard to their health and well being.
 I joined the MPH program in order to be better equipped to tackle the various health needs of my community.
 My hobbies are soccer, music, journalism and philanthropy

 Kafilat Shobajo is currently completing her Master of Public Health Degree with a concentration in Environmental Health at UIS.
 She earned her Bachelor of Science degree at Southern Illinois University Edwardsville, in Community Health education.
 She is a full time student who works at the Illinois Department of Public Health in the office of Healthcare Regulations.

 Chris Saxton is currently completing his Master of Public Health Degree with a concentration in Environmental Health online at UIS.
-He also currently works for the City of El Paso, Texas as the Food Safety Manager for the Health Department.
+He also currently works for the El Paso County Colorado Food Safety Manager for the Health Department.
 He started his career in public health as a food inspector for the Kansas City Health Department in Missouri, and earned a bachelor’s degree in biology from the University of Missouri.